 Schooling was named the Big 12 Conference Newcomer of the Year and advanced to the NCAA Championships as a freshman where he won three gold and a bronze medal.

-He became the first Longhorn in five years to win an NCAA individual title when he took the 100-yard butterfly in 44.51.
+He became an NCAA individual title when he took the 100-yard butterfly in 44.51.
 He just beat out his teammate, Jack Conger, by 0.4 seconds in a Texas dominated final.
-In the event, Longhorns finished 1-2-3-4 and 6.
-He completed the butterfly double, picking up the gold again in the longer event.
-Up against Conger again, the pair were side-by-side for the first half.
-But a stunning third 50 saw him pull away to take the title.
+In the event, Longhorns finished 1-2-3-4, 6 and 8, making it the most individuals any team has ever put into an A final at the NCAA Championships.
+He completed the butterfly double, picking up the gold in the 200 fly as well.
+Up against Conger again, the pair were side-by-side for the first half, but a stunning third 50 saw Joe pull away to take the title in 1:39.62.

 His other gold came as a member of the 400-yard medley relay.
-He teamed up with Kip Darmody, Will Lincoln and Jack Conger to break the NCAA and U.S Open records.
+He teamed up with Kip Darmody, Will Licon and Jack Conger to break the NCAA and U.S Open records.
 In the 200-yard medley relay, he was a member of the Texas team that finished third.
-Schooling also swam in the 200-yard medley consolation final, finishing first and the 400-yard freestyle relay where Texas finished fourth.
+Schooling also swam in the 200-yard medley consolation final (finishing first) and the 400-yard freestyle relay where Texas finished fourth.

-At his second NCAA Championships, Schooling pulled in a handful of golds, .
+At his second NCAA Championships, Schooling pulled in a handful of golds.
 He successfully defended his butterfly titles, setting an NCAA, Championship, and Pool record with a time of 44.01 in the 100.
-In the 200 butterfly, Schooling set NCAA, and Championship records, lowering the previous record by almost two seconds, and lowering the pool record by over two seconds.
-His time of 1:37.90 just touched out Conger again, by a mere .09 seconds.
+In the 200 butterfly, Schooling set NCAA and Championship records, lowering the previous record by almost two seconds, and lowering the pool record by over two seconds.
+His time of 1:37.97 just touched out Conger again, by a mere .09 seconds.

 Schooling also won golds as a member of the 200 and 800 yard freestyle relays and the 400 yard medley relay.
 His silver came in the 400 yard freestyle relay and bronze in the 200 yard medley relay.